folence/Linked-Docs-MCP/README.md

-# Linked Documentation MCP Server
+# Linked Documentation System

-> **A production-ready RAG system exposed via Model Context Protocol**
+> **A production-ready RAG system with dual interfaces: REST API + MCP Protocol**
-> Enables AI assistants to intelligently search and reference documentation using hybrid semantic + keyword search.
+> Enables web applications and AI assistants to intelligently search and reference documentation using hybrid semantic + keyword search.

 ## 🎯 What Is This?

-This is a **complete RAG (Retrieval Augmented Generation) system** that integrates seamlessly with AI assistants like Cursor through the **Model Context Protocol (MCP)**.
-Instead of AI assistants hallucinating answers, they can search your actual documentation and provide accurate, cited responses.
+This is a **complete RAG (Retrieval Augmented Generation) system** that provides two ways to access powerful documentation search:

+1. **REST API Server** (`main.py`) - FastAPI-based HTTP server for web applications and integrations
+2. **MCP Server** (`mcp_server.py`) - Model Context Protocol server for AI assistants (Cursor, Claude Desktop)

+Both servers share the same hybrid search engine, enabling accurate documentation retrieval whether you're building a web app or empowering an AI assistant.

 ### Key Features